 In Isaiah 26:9b, it says, “For when Your judgments are in the earth, the inhabitants of the world will learn righteousness.”
 Therefore, it says in the next verse 10, “Let grace be shown to the wicked…” This passage gives much insight as to those inhabitants of the earth during the millennial reign, who are still in their mortal bodies and needing to be disciplined in righteousness.
 They must be a remnant of the wicked whom God spared from the general destruction to be given another chance to learn righteousness, who would then multiply exponentially under such prosperity of the thousand year reign to quickly repopulate the earth.

 However, the next part of verse 10 speaks of the general failure to learn righteousness, “… yet he will not learn righteousness; In the land of uprightness he will deal unjustly, and will not behold the majesty of the LORD.”
-I’m sure there would be at least a remnant of the population who would learn righteousness (Micah 4:2), but here we are shown that the general population will not learn righteousness, even in a near perfect world (that is a perfect government with an imperfect population), and even without the influence of Satan, they will generally fail to reach their perfected state.
+I’m sure there would be at least a remnant of the population who would learn righteousness (Micah 4:2), but here we are shown that the general population will not learn righteousness, even in a near perfect world (that is a perfect government with an imperfect population), and even without the influence of Satan, they will generally fail to live out genuine faith in God.

 Therefore, Satan must be released for a little while, which verse 11 alludes, “LORD, when Your hand is lifted up, they will not see.
 But they will see and be ashamed for their envy of the people; Yes, the fire of Your enemies shall devour them.”
 And this brings us to the post millennial events of Revelation 20 regarding the release of Satan in verses 7-10, which includes the final rebellion of Satan as well as his final destruction: